nihadaslanzade-02/GenAI_Business_Problem/README.md

 ### **Email Classification**

 - **Objective**: Automate the categorization of emails into "product inquiry" or "order request".
-- **Approach**: Leveraged OpenAI's GPT model to analyze and classify the content of incoming emails.
+- **Approach**: OpenAI's GPT model is used to analyze and classify the content of incoming emails.
-- **Outcome**: Categorized emails are written back to the Google Sheets, providing an organized dataset for further processing.
+- **Outcome**: The results, including the classification of each email, are stored in a CSV file.

 ### **Order Request Management**

 - **Objective**: Automate order processing by verifying stock levels, updating inventory, and generating customer notifications.
-- **Approach**: Implemented threading to handle stock updates safely and used GPT to generate personalized order confirmations or stock shortage notifications.
+- **Approach**: The solution iterates over each order, checks product availability, updates stock levels, and generates appropriate responses using the GPT model.
-- **Outcome**: Order statuses and responses are automatically recorded in Google Sheets, ensuring accurate and timely communication with customers.
+- **Outcome**: Order statuses and responses are saved in CSV files for future reference.

 ### **Product Inquiry Handling**

 - **Objective**: Provide quick and accurate responses to customer inquiries about products.
-- **Approach**: Used natural language processing to identify the type of inquiry (e.g., stock availability, pricing) and generate a relevant response using GPT.
+- **Approach**: The email content is analyzed to determine the type of inquiry (e.g., stock availability, pricing), and a relevant response is generated using the GPT model.
-- **Outcome**: Customer responses are dynamically generated and stored in the Google Sheets, enhancing customer engagement and satisfaction.
+- **Outcome**: The generated responses are saved to a new Excel file.

 ## **Installation and Setup**